What is Thermoforming?

 After selecting the correct mold material, the tooling process creates the mold that the plastic will be formed against.
 Of the many elements that contribute to a successful thermoforming operation, perhaps the most important is mold design.
 Well-designed molds ensure consistent quality in the finished parts.

-At this point in the process, the plastic sheet is heated and then shaped to the mold.
+At this point in the process, the plastic sheet is heated into the ideal forming temperature and then formed into the desired shape to fit the mold.
 This can be done with vacuum pressure, air pressure, or both.
 The plastic then cools and is taken off the mold with zero residual stress.

 CNC Routing and Trimming